-Daniel Ernesto Santana…he and his wife, Johanny have 2 daughters, Jazlin Daniella and Amber… was signed as 17-year-old from Monte Plata, DR by Fred Guerrero for the Twins in Dec.
-2007.
+Daniel Ernesto Santana…he and his wife, Johanny have 2 daughters, Jazlin Daniella and Amber…was signed by the Twins at age 17 in Dec.
+2007 by Fred Guerrero...participated in the 2020 Comerica Peek at the Park event.

 Spent majority of season at Gwinnett (AAA), making starts in CF (44), 2B (14), CF (9), and RF (8)… led the club in stolen bases (12), tied for 1st in home runs (16), and ranked 4th in doubles (20) and total bases (160)…batted .299 (53-177) with 10 homers and 24 RBI in 44 games in May and June…had a season best 10- game hitting streak, 6/14-7/27…was selected as the International League Player of the Week for week ending 5/27…was on the Gwinnett DL, 4/23-30 and 8/26-9/18… was purchased by ATL on 6/22 and made 4 starts in LF… was 1-for-5 as a pinch-hitter…went 2-for-3 in 1st game on 6/22 vs. BAL before going 3-for-25 in final 14 contests… was designated for assignment on 7/19 and outrighted to Gwinnett on 7/22…played for Aguilas in Dominican winter league, hitting .196 with 3 homers and 14 RBI in 26 games while seeing time at 2B and in the outfield.